ChaseDurand/BDA-Filters/README.md

 # Disclaimer
 Use this tool at your own risk.
-None of this methodology has been reviewed or endorsed by the FCC or any AHJ.
+None of this methodology has been reviewed or endorsed by the FCC.
+Ensure approval by all affected PLMRS licensees before deploying signal boosters.